go to top

 Research

-Ion channels are critical for rapid signaling between neurons and other excitable cells throughout the body.
-Drug binding to specific recognition sites allows tuning channel behavior to treat aberrant behavior associated with human disorders.
-An overarching goal of the lab is to understand the molecular mechanisms by which channels operate and the physical basis by which small molecule ligand/drug binding regulates their activity.
-Understanding these mechanisms will provide a necessary framework for rational development of novel therapeutic strategies to improve treatments that impact human health.
+Ion channels are nature's transistors/transducers in biological circuits.
+They are essential for rapid signaling between neurons and other excitable cells throughout the body, and are major drug targets for treating aberrant behavior associated with human disorders.
+An overarching goal of the Goldschen-Ohm lab is to understand the molecular mechanisms by which channels operate and the physical basis by which small molecule binding regulates their activity.

 Cell Attached Single Channel